My "Huh?" column on the Pledge of

 freedom to believe in another.
 Basically this was to prohibit the

-actions similar to those which occurred in England and France,
+actions similar to those which occurred in England and France, whereby

-parishioners of religions the government disliked.
-Simply, you
+religions the government disliked.
+Simply, you cannot have a government

-cannot have a government with a religious bend and not
+with a religious bend and not expect it to begin to impact the

-expect it to begin to impact the rights of the citizens that don't
+rights of the citizens that don't believe that way-therefore, the

-believe that way-therefore, the government should have no
+government should have no stated, agreed upon, singular

-portion, "establishment" is often treated as a verb - it is, in
+religion.
+As for the first portion, "establishment" is often treated as

-fact, used as a noun.
-If it were a verb, it would have been
+a verb - it is, in fact, used as a noun.
+If it were a verb, it would

-written "respecting the establishment".
-The difference in
+have been written "respecting the establishment".
+The difference

-language means a legal difference of whether the government can
+in language means a legal difference of whether the government can

 recognize (as in allow) any particular religion to

-begin to exist or whether the government can recognize them
+begin to exist or whether the government can recognize them once

-power. - You use statements from Justice Rehnquist (a dissenting
+- You use statements from Justice Rehnquist (a dissenting

-opinion, you did note), President Bush, and John Adams that seem
+opinion, you did note), President Bush, and John Adams that seem to all

-Christianity, belongs in the U.S. Government system, that it has
+the US Government system, that it has always been there, and that

-always been there, and that denying that is somehow devious.
-There
+denying that is somehow devious.
+There have been man religions

-different kinds of people.
-There is absolutely no evidence
+that have built America; and many different kinds of people.
+There is

-that citizens of no religion, or differing religions, are more or
+absolutely no evidence that citizens of no religion, or

-less moral than Christian citizens.
-So I would present that
+differing religions, are more or less moral than Christian citizens.
+So

-perhaps the individuals you quote have merely allowed their
+I would present that perhaps the individuals you quote have merely

-arena where personal beliefs and representative will are in fact
+in an arena where personal beliefs and representative will are in fact

 separate.
 Do not forget, it took 144 years before women could vote

-. . . that did not mean that they didn't deserve it or
+. . . that did not mean that they didn't deserve it or that

-that the representatives in government were right.
-It just means
+the representatives in government were right.
+It just means that

-that sometimes, good people's personal beliefs aren't
+sometimes, good people's personal beliefs aren't correct.

-I have seen many people claim that this is "petty" and
+I have seen many people claim that this is "petty" and "ridiculous"

-"ridiculous" would vehemently rail against the inclusion of
+ruling to be "petty" and "ridiculous" would vehemently rail against the

-"Jehovah," "Yahweh," "Satan," "Buddha," or even "Primordial Sludge"
+inclusion of "Jehovah," "Yahweh," "Satan," "Buddha," or even

-"ridiculous," but only called so because it is their "God" that is
+not "petty" or "ridiculous," but only called so because it is

-currently excepted and being spoken of.
-Once again, it just becomes
+their "God" that is currently excepted and being spoken of.
+Once again,

-religions . . . not "respecting an establishment of
+specific religions . . . not "respecting an establishment of

-religion" . . . into government affairs . . . it
+religion" . . . into government affairs . . . it is

-is both unnecessary and problematic.
+both unnecessary and problematic.

 OPINION: As for the next steps, I do, in fact, hope that "God" is